-The Parks and Recreation department is pleased to announce it will be hosting a number of Outdoor Recreation and Environmental Education programs over 2017.
+The Parks and Recreation department is pleased to announce it will be hosting a number of Outdoor Recreation and Environmental Education programs over 2018.
 The County's overall goal is to provide residents and the public with opportunities to be active and form a connection to nature, to increase their overall health and quality of life.
 There will be programs available for families, youth and adults to attend.

 Be prepared for the backcountry - includes AdventureSmart and BearSmart presentations where participants will learn about various outdoor safety practices including trip planning, travel and packing tips and how to minimize negative encounters with wildlife.
-For more information, visit Spring Programs.

 This introductory to Nordic Pole Walking is a low impact but great total body workout.
 Take your outdoor walks to a new level and prepare for an urban or backcountry hike.
 All skill and fitness levels welcome.
-Poles will be supplied.
-For more information, visit Spring Programs.

 Exploring My Sense of Nature

-Participants will be encouraged to explore nature by tapping into their five senses (Sight, Smell, Taste, Touch, Hear) while participating in a variety of activities.
+Kids participating in this program will be encouraged to explore nature by tapping into their five senses (Sight, Smell, Taste, Touch, Hear) while participating in a variety of activities.
 Participants will be encouraged to ‘tune out’ of distractions and focus inward in order to connect with the nature around them.

 Discover the joy of camping and connect with nature in the introduction to camping program.
 Participants will learn the basics - how to select a campsite, set up a tent, build and cook over a fire.

 For more information on the County's Recreation Programs, contact the Recreation Program Coordinator at 780-532-9727 or firstname.lastname@example.org.